 For each step of the consultation committee chairs will be receiving official communication from the Secretariat with instructions and deadlines for submitting their responses.
 Throughout the entire process, committees have the liberty to create their own procedures of consultation with their membership, to thereby fulfill each step of the methodology.

 The current definition

-As a result, according to the ICOM Statutes, adopted by the 22nd General Assembly in Vienna, Austria, on 24 August 2007, the current definition is still as follows:
+According to the ICOM Statutes, adopted by the 22nd General Assembly in Vienna, Austria, on 24 August 2007, the current definition is as follows:

 “A museum is a non-profit, permanent institution in the service of society and its development, open to the public, which acquires, conserves, researches, communicates and exhibits the tangible and intangible heritage of humanity and its environment for the purposes of education, study and enjoyment.